Quito, Ecuador, is a sprawling city that lines the rolling hills and slopes of the Guayllabamba basin.

 We ate some along with delicious Ecuadorian hot chocolate, drunk like the locals with pieces of mozzarella-like cheese softened in it.

 Then we drove into the old town to the home of Maria, where I helped make both sweet and savory empanadas and pristiños (fried crown-shaped dough typically eaten at Christmas and served with piel de panela, a syrup made from raw sugar).

-It made for a sweet and slightly greasy lunch, but was a fun introduction into Ecuadorian cooking.
+It made for a sweet and slightly greasy lunch but was a fun introduction to Ecuadorian cooking.

 Quito Food Tours:

 5. Visit the Historic Center of Quito